arcalot/arcalot-round-table/art-decisions/proposals/2022-10-26-standardize-python-formatting.md

 Acceptance of this proposal would require applying the formatting first to all existing code at the same time as adding the `pre-commit` hooks.

+Voting period for this proposal will end 14 days after its original submission.

 ## Recommendation

 We should set one standard and adhere to it judiciously without exception.
 I